 Elite Stroke Team

 You'll find nationally recognized stroke expertise when you need it, right here in the Bay Area.
-El Camino Hospital earned the Gold Seal of Approval for stroke care from the Joint Commission — a symbol of quality, safety and satisfaction for patients and healthcare professionals.
+The Peter C. Fung, MD Stroke Center at El Camino Hospital earned the Gold Seal of Approval for stroke care from the Joint Commission — a symbol of quality, safety and satisfaction for patients and healthcare professionals.
 Our team is also part of the American Stroke Association's “Get With the Guidelines” (GWTG) Stroke Program.
 El Camino Hospital was one of the first hospitals to achieve this recognition.

 When you arrive at El Camino Hospital with stroke symptoms, our stroke specialists will evaluate you immediately.
 They will pinpoint the location, type, nature and extent of brain injury, based on blood tests, diagnostic and imaging tools, such as CT scans or MRI.
 Every stroke is unique, and we will tailor our diagnosis and treatment accordingly.